 WASH expenditure.
 These values reflect total WASH expenditures made in the latest fiscal year for which data are available - preferably covering 2015 or after.
 All values should be converted to USD using current exchange rates.
-Funding data should be gathered, where possible, on four main funding sources: national government budget; decentralized government budget; and repayable loans and non-repayable grants from either ODA or other non-governmental sources.
+Funding data should be gathered, where possible, on four main funding sources: national government budget; decentralized government budget; and repayable loans and non-repayable grants from either ODA or other nongovernmental sources.
 Preferably expenditure data should be used rather than budget data.
 The expenditure figures obtained commonly include hardware and software expenditure, and will be for both new service coverage and operation, maintenance and replacement of existing services.

-Location and sub-sector United States Dollars (US\$) in 2016 Prices
+Location and sub-sector • United States Dollars (US\$) in 2016 Prices

 VALUE OF EXPENDITURE / BUDGET

-SUB-SECTOR RURAL/ URBAN NATIONAL BUDGETS SPENT SUB- NATIONAL BUDGETS SPENT
+SUB-SECTOR RURAL / URBAN NATIONAL BUDGETS SPENT SUB- NATIONAL BUDGETS SPENT

-Water supply Urban 0 0
+Matanaumalu Urban 0 0

-water suppry Rural 0 0
+Water supply Rural 0 0

-Sanitation and hygiene Urban 0 0
+Canibatian and business Urban 0 0

-Samitation and Hygiene Rural 0 0
+Sanitation and hygiene Rural 0 0

 WASH spending, not Urban 0 0

 disaggregated Rural 0 0

-Total Urban 0 0
+Takal Urban 0 0

-TOtal Rural 0 0
+Total Rural 0 0

 The values to be entered can be drawn directly from the GLAAS survey financing section for 2016/17 (section D), if it has been filled out.
-If the data have not been gathered for the GLAAS survey, it is suggested to enter ballpark figures based on available documentation and interviews.
+If the data have not been gathered for the GLAAS survey, it is suggested to enter ballpark figures based on available documentation interviews.
 It is preferable if the values can be validated by a range of stakeholders including government representatives and experts.